alesiamanuel/ttt-3-display_board-example-chi-fasttrack-100519/README.md

 > You'll know you're in your IRB session because your prompt will change and you'll be able to execute arbitrary ruby (type `1+1` into your IRB session.
 If you see `2`, you're good, if you see any kind of error, especially mentioning `bash`, you're still in your BASH terminal session, type in `irb`).

-Copy the contents of `lib/display_board.rb` to your IRB session.
+Copy the contents of `display_board.rb` lib/to your IRB session.

 ```
 // ♥ irb